TinkerTools/tinker-gpu/README.md

 <h2>Introduction</h2>

-Tinker-GPU is a complete rewrite and extension of the canonical Tinker software.
-Tinker-GPU is implemented as C++ code with OpenACC directives and CUDA kernels providing excellent performance on GPUs.
+Tinker-GPU is a comprehensive rewrite and GPU-enabled extension of the canonical CPU-based Tinker software.
+Tinker-GPU is implemented as C++ code with OpenACC directives and CUDA kernels providing excellent performance on NVIDIA GPUs.
 At present, Tinker-GPU builds against the object library from Tinker, and provides GPU versions of the Tinker ANALYZE, BAR, DYNAMIC, MINIMIZE and TESTGRAD programs.
-Existing Tinker file formats and force field parameter files are fully compatible with Tinker-GPU, and nearly all Tinker keywords function identically in Tinker-GPU.
-Over time we plan to port much or all of the remaining portions of Fortran Tinker to the C++ Tinker-GPU code base.
+Existing Tinker file formats and force field parameter files are compatible with Tinker-GPU, and nearly all Tinker keywords function identically in Tinker and Tinker-GPU.

 <h2><a href="https://github.com/TinkerTools/tinker-gpu/releases">